pmulroney/ListIntersect_for_Studio5/README.md

 This is where the $ListIntersect() function comes in.
 This method has been written so that you only process the smallest list *once*, which results n a significant performance increase.

+This is really cool, so if you're going to pinch it, make sure you acknowledge us ok?

 ## USAGE
 ```omnis
 oListInterection.$ListIntersect(plList1,plList2,psFieldname,psFieldtype)